phun-ky/patsy/README.md

 ### We want patsy to do this aswell in the future

 * Staging environment ( to pick sets of routes (read: proxy/reverse proxy) to use in given environment )
-* Image concatination with automated css generation
+* Image sprite generation with automated css generation

 For a full list of planned features to come, see [features to come][features_planned].